 What is there to do at Malabar Farm?

 No matter what time of year you visit, you’ll find something to do!
 The farm and woods are full of recreational, educational, and historic activities.
 Use our post on 15 Things to do with the Family at Malabar Farm for inspiration and find more ideas below.

 Malabar Farm Tours

-After stopping in the Visitor Center, you may opt to learn more about the farm by joining a tour.
+After stopping in the Visitor Center, you may learn more about the farm by joining a tour.
 Here are a few options to choose from.
 Keep in mind that there are other unique events and tours offered throughout the year, like the candlelight tour of the Big House during the month of December.

-- Visit the Main Barn to meet some of the farm animals like horses, bunnies, sheep, goats and the barn cats on the lower level.
+- Visit the Main Barn to meet some of the farm animals like horses, bunnies, sheep, goats, and the barn cats on the lower level.